 Police, and Working With Children Check

-Police checks are mandatory for all students completing a health placement in the SHE College.
+Police checks are mandatory for all students completing a health placement.
 A police check may also be required if you are undertaking an education placement, or Work Integrated Learning (WIL) subject, depending on your placement provider.
 Your Placements Team will be able to tell you whether or not this is needed.

 You can apply for your police check either through fit2work or Victoria Police, or through the Australian Federal Police for a national police check:

 Working with Children Check